ArenKDesai/Aren-s-Notes/os lec.md

 While running, the producer locks and waits if the buffer is full.
 If not full, it fills the buffer, signals (in case the reader is waiting), and unlocks.

 ### Reader
-While running, the reader locks, waits if the
+While running, the reader locks, waits if the buffer is empty.
+If not,